 Silver Creek at Armitage Ave at Franklin Park, IL (Reach 3)

-Study Reach.--The channel reach under consideration contains luncker structure at the toe of the bank and is in an urban environment.
-A study reach, 900 ft long, was selected located between the downstream side of Palmer Street bridge to the upstream side of Armitage Avenue bridge, as shown in the quadrangle map on the top left.
+Study Reach.--The channel reach contains luncker structures at the toe of the bank and is in an urban environment.
+The study reach, 900 ft long, is located from the downstream side of the Palmer Street bridge to the upstream side of the Armitage Avenue bridge, as shown in the quadrangle map on the top left.
 Five surveyed cross sections (surveyed by the Illinois Department of Natural Resources in 1995) are available for evaluating the longitudinal and cross-sectional characteristics in the reach.
 Locations of these surveyed cross sections can be seen in the aerial photograph on the top right.
-The general shapes of channel geometries are represented using main channel cross sections at river station (RS) 139.41, 135.21, 132.41, and 130.41 (see plots above).
-Shape of the luncker structure is not included.
-The lucker structures at this location are wooden rectangular box with a 1 ft height and a 3 ft depth that are continuous in the study reach.
+The general shapes of the channel geometries are represented using main channel cross sections at river stations (RS) 139.41, 135.21, 132.41, and 130.41 (see plots above).
+Shape of the luncker structures is not included in the plots.
+The lucker structures at this location are wooden rectangular boxes 1 ft. high and 3 ft. deep that are continuous throughout the study reach.

 Drainage Area.--9.54 sq mi.

 Gage Datum and Elevations of Reference Points.--Two reference points (RP-N) were established for the n-values study.
-The upstream reference point, RP-N6, is the top of a bolt located on the downstream face of Palmer Avenue bridge left of mid-channel, elevation=639.53 ft.
-Downstream, RP-N5 is two file marks located on the outer edge of the right-most green gate brace on the upstream face of Armitage Street bridge, elevation=633.68 ft.
-Elevations are reported in NGVD 1929 convention.
+The upstream reference point, RP-N6, is the top of a bolt located on the downstream face of the Palmer Avenue bridge left of mid-channel, elevation=639.53 ft.
+Downstream, RP-N5 is two file marks located on the outer edge of the right-most green gate brace on the upstream face of the Armitage Street bridge, elevation=633.68 ft.
+All elevations are referenced to NGVD29.

-Stage, Discharge Measurements, and Computed n-Values.--The water-surface elevations were measured from reference points set on bridges and measured with a weighted tape before, during, and after a discharge measurement.
+Stage, Discharge Measurements, and Computed n-Values.-- The water-surface elevations were measured from the established reference points using a weighted tape before, during, and after each discharge measurement.
 Discharge measurements were made using the conventional current-meter method.
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-values at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

 5/2/2006 20.3 29.8 1.49 0.71 0.000259 0.046